DudeNr33/pyinstaller-versionfile/README.md

 create-version-file metadata.yml --outfile file_version_info.txt --version 0.8.1.5
 ```
 This can be useful if you want to use a CI build number as the version.

+#### Extraction from distribution

+Developers who has their distribution installed during development, as editable
+for example, may find it advantageous to realise automated versioning, e.g. with
+setuptools_scm.
+If then version is provided in the metadata of the distribution,
+this is where obtaining from distribution comes into play.

 ### Functional API
 You can also use pyinstaller-versionfile from your own python code by directly calling the functional API.